ItzDc02/Time-it/README.md

 - Node.js (>= 12.x)
 - npm (>= 6.x) or yarn (>= 1.22.x)

-## Tasks Done (Tasks to be Added as they are Completed) Project Completion 90%
+## Tasks Done (Tasks to be Added as they are Completed) Project Completion 100%
 - Basic Layout and Functionality on Local ✅
 - Tailwind and Capsules Persist After Reload ✅
 - Homepage Redesign and Firebase Integration with Authentication and Storage ✅
 - File Upload is Possible Now ✅
+- Transfering OwnerShip Has been Implemeneted.
+Requests are Approved by admin ✅

 ### Installation